nykoliuk/nm-font-awesome/readme.txt

 1. In your WordPress dashboard, head over to the *Plugins* section.
 1. Activate *NM Font Awesome*.

+**Coming soon**

+In the near future there will be a PRO version, where you can use all Awesome Icons.

 == Frequently Asked Questions ==

 = If you have questions, suggestions or idea for development. =